Frequently Asked Questions

 • Documentation

 • All passengers are required to present valid government-issued photo identification (federal, state or local).
-Example: driver’s license or passport.
+Example: REAL ID driver’s license or passport.

 • All passenger names (first, middle and last names) on airline tickets/e-tickets must match your identification exactly, or the airlines will deny boarding.
 Suffixes (Jr., Sr., III, etc.) are not required.